abhijithpradeepkumar/Animatronic-Robot-Head/README.md

 Overview

-This project showcases my work as an MSc Robotics graduate, where I built a 3D-printed animatronic robot head with articulated eyes and a movable mouth.
+This project showcases a 3D-printed animatronic robot head with articulated eyes and a movable mouth.
 Using 6 servo motors controlled via an Arduino, this mechanism brings the robot's face to life with smooth, realistic motion.

 The eyes are based on a simplified dual-eye mechanism that I adapted and further customized, inspired by the amazing work of the author on Instructables.
 My design incorporates: